vcmi/vcmi/docs/modders/Bonus/Bonus_Types.md

 ### SPELL_BEFORE_ATTACK

+TODO:

 - subtype - spell id
 - value - chance %
 - additional info - \[X, Y\]
 - X - spell level
 - Y = 0 - all attacks, 1 - shot only, 2 - melee only

-### CASTS

-how many times creature can cast activated spell

 ### SPECIFIC_SPELL_POWER

+TODO:

 - value used for Thunderbolt and Resurrection casted by units, also for Healing secondary skill (for core:spell.firstAid used by First Aid tent)
 - subtype - spell id

 ### CREATURE_SPELL_POWER

+TODO:

 - value per unit, divided by 100 (so faerie Dragons have 500)

 ### CREATURE_ENCHANT_POWER

+TODO:

 total duration of spells casted by creature

 ### REBIRTH

+Affected stack will resurrect after death

+TODO: recheck math

 - val - percent of total stack HP restored
 - subtype = 0 - regular, 1 - at least one unit (sacred Phoenix)

 ### ENCHANTED

-Stack is permanently enchanted with spell subID of skill level = val, if val > 3 then spell is mass and has level of val-3.
-Enchantment is refreshed every turn.
+Affected unit is permanently enchanted with a spell, that is cast again every turn

+- subtype: spell identifier
+- val: spell mastery level.
+If above 3, then spell has mass effect with mastery level of (val-3)

 ## Spell immunities

 ### LEVEL_SPELL_IMMUNITY

-creature is immune to all spell with level below or equal to value of this bonus
+Affected unit is immune to all spell with level below or equal to value of this bonus

+- val: level to which this unit is immune to

+TODO: additional info?

 ### MAGIC_RESISTANCE

-- value - percent
+Affected unit has a chance to resist hostile spell and avoid its effects

+- val: chance to trigger, percentage

 ### SPELL_DAMAGE_REDUCTION

-eg. golems
+Affected unit receives decreased damage from spells of specific school (Golems)

-- value - reduction in %
+- val: reduction to damage, percentage
-- subtype - spell school; -1 - all, 0 - air, 1 - fire, 2 - water, 3 -
+- subtype - spell school identifier
-    earth

 ### MORE_DAMAGE_FROM_SPELL

+Affected unit receives increased damage from specific spell

-- value - damage increase in %
+- val: increase to damage, percentage
-- subtype - spell id
+- subtype: spell identifer

-### FIRE_IMMUNITY,WATER_IMMUNITY, EARTH_IMMUNITY, AIR_IMMUNITY

-- subtype 0 - all, 1 - all except positive, 2 - only damage spells

 ### MIND_IMMUNITY

-Creature is immune to all mind spells.
+Affected creature is immune to all mind spells and receives reduced damage from Mind Elemental

 ### SPELL_IMMUNITY

-- subtype - spell id
-- ainfo - 0 - normal, 1 - absolute
+Affected unit is completely immune to effects of specific spell

+- subid: identifier of spell to which unit is immune

 ### RECEPTIVE

-WoG ability.
-Creature accepts all friendly spells even though it would be normally immune to it.
+Affected unit can be affected by all friendly spells even it would be normally immune to such spell.

 # Spell effects

 ### POISON

+TODO: describe

 - val - max health penalty from poison possible

 ### SLAYER

-- value - spell level

-### BIND_EFFECT

-doesn't do anything particular, works as a marker
+Affected unit will deal increased damage to creatures with KING bonus

+- val: skill mastery of Slayer spell, only creatures with lower or equal value of KING bonus are affected

 ### FORGETFULL

-forgetfulness spell effect

-- value - level
+Affected unit has its ranged attack power reduced (Forgetfulness)

+- val: if 0 or 1, damage is reduced by 50%.
+If greater than 1 then creature can not use ranged attacks

 ### NOT_ACTIVE

+Affected unit can not act and is excluded from turn order (Blind, Stone Gaze, Paralyze)

 ### ALWAYS_MINIMUM_DAMAGE

-unit does its minimum damage from range
+Affected creature always deals its minimum damage

-- subtype: -1 - any attack, 0 - melee, 1 - ranged
-- value: additional damage penalty (it'll subtracted from dmg)
-- additional info - multiplicative anti-bonus for dmg in % \[eg 20
-    means that creature will inflict 80% of normal minimal dmg\]
+- val: additional decrease to unit's minimum damage, points.
+Can not reduce damage to zero

 ### ALWAYS_MAXIMUM_DAMAGE

-eg. bless effect

-- subtype: -1 - any attack, 0 - melee, 1 - ranged
+Affected creature always deals its maximum damage.
+If unit is also affected by ALWAYS_MINIMUM_DAMAGE then only additional bonus to damage will be applied

-- value: additional damage
+- val: additional increase to unit's maximum damage, points
-- additional info - multiplicative bonus for dmg in %

 ### ATTACKS_NEAREST_CREATURE

-while in berserk
+Affected unit can not be controlled by player and instead it will attempt to move and attack nearest unit, friend or foe

 ### IN_FRENZY

-- value - level
+Affected unit's defence is reduced to 0 and is transferred to attack with specified multiplier

+- val: multiplier factor with which defence is transferred to attack (percentage)

 ### HYPNOTIZED

+Affected unit is considered to be hypnotized and will be controlled by enemy player

 ### NO_RETALIATION

-Eg. when blinded or paralyzed.
+Affected unit will never retaliate to an attack (Blind, Paralyze)

-# Undocumented
+# Others

-### LEVEL_COUNTER
-for commander artifacts

 ### BLOCK_MAGIC_ABOVE

-blocks casting spells of the level > value
+Blocks casting spells of the level above specified one in battles affected by this bonus

+- val: level above which spellcasting is blocked

 ### BLOCK_ALL_MAGIC
-blocks casting spells

-### SPELL_IMMUNITY
-subid - spell id
+Blocks casting of all spells in battles affected by this bonus

 ### GENERAL_DAMAGE_PREMY

+Affected unit will deal more damage in all attacks (Adela specialty)

+- val: additional damage, percentage

 ### DISGUISED

+Affected heroes will be under effect of Disguise spell, hiding some of their information from opposing players

-subtype - spell level
+- subtype: spell mastery level

 ### VISIONS

+Affected heroes will be under effect of Visions spell, revealing information of enemy objects in specific range

+- val: multiplier to effect range.
+Information is revealed within (val \* hero spell power) range

+### BLOCK_MAGIC_BELOW

+Blocks casting spells of the level below specified one in battles affected by this bonus

-subtype - spell level
+- val: level below which spellcasting is blocked

+### BIND_EFFECT

+Dummy bonus that acts as marker for Dendroid's Bind ability

 ### SYNERGY_TARGET

-dummy skill for alternative upgrades mod
+Dummy skill for alternative upgrades mod

-### BLOCK_MAGIC_BELOW
-blocks casting spells of the level < value

-### SPECIAL_ADD_VALUE_ENCHANT
-specialty spell like Aenin has, increased effect of spell, additionalInfo = value to add

-### SPECIAL_FIXED_VALUE_ENCHANT
-specialty spell like Melody has, constant spell effect (i.e. 3 luck), additionalInfo = value to fix.

 ### TOWN_MAGIC_WELL

-one-time pseudo-bonus to implement Magic Well in the town
+Internal bonus, do not use

+### LEVEL_COUNTER

+Internal bonus, do not use